d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 ### ReLU Function

-As stated above, the most popular choice, due to both simplicity of implementation its performance on a variety of predictive tasks is the rectified linear unit (ReLU).
+As stated above, the most popular choice, due to both simplicity of implementation and its performance on a variety of predictive tasks is the rectified linear unit (ReLU).
 ReLU provides a very simple nonlinear transformation.